MyPureCloud/developer-center-blog/source/2019-09-06-beertender-chatbot/index.html.md

 	* Slot Type: **AMAZON.Person**
 	* Slot Prompt: **Who is this order for?**

-12. Now to finish out this intent we want to setup a "Confirmation prompt" that will confirm the order with the user before we pass it back to PureCloud.
+12. Now to finish out this intent we want to setup a "Confirmation prompt" that will confirm the order with the user before we pass it back to Genesys Cloud.
 	* Confirmation prompt: **Checked**
 	* Confirm: **{OrderName}, Would you like me a place an order for a {BeerSize} {BeerType}?**
 	* Cancel: **Okay I will not place the order at this time.**